 Vapes with Refillable Cartridges, Pods and Tanks

-After the disposable ban, you’ll also still be able to buy any vaping device that stores its e-liquid in a refillable cartridge, pod or tank.
+After the disposable ban, you will also still be able to buy any vaping device that stores its e-liquid in a refillable cartridge, pod or tank.
 These include V2 Vsavi e-liquid kits along with refillable pod vapes, vape pens and vape mods.

 Pros of Refillable Vapes: